-1 40-49 Deficient in effort or analysis.
-Demonstration of poor analytical skills.
-Incomplete and/or inaccurate analysis of the empirical material.
-Lacks critical understanding of wider theoretical or Pass methodological literature.
-Pa Weak research aims, context and conclusions.
-Little evidence of understanding, detailed knowledge or reading.
-Contains mistakes, misunderstandings or irrelevant material.
-Poor organiation, poor expression and an uncritical approach.
-Reading base very weak and thin.
 1-39 Fail (0-39) Work that displays little or no real understanding of the topic.
 There is no coherent argument.
 The piece relies on a very limited amount of descriptive material, without any critical reflection of its significance.
-30-39 No evidence of independent research; insignificant or no argument; superficial; often irrelevant or tangential.
-Inadequately informed, := erroneous in matters of fact and interpretation, poorly organised.
-Fail Poorly written with numerous grammatical and spelling errors.
-20.20 20-29 Eailyme to come out the tools again and Contains no relevant Failure to carry out the task assigned.
+30-39 Fail No evidence of independent research; insignificant or no argument; superficial; often irrelevant or tangential.
+Inadequately informed, erroneous in matters of fact and interpretation, poorly organised.
+Poorly written with numerous grammatical and spelling errors. - 20-29 Failure to carry out the task assigned.
 Contains no relevant information.
-Some attempt at analysis, but misconceived and/or incoherent, and has a weak structure. inconcrent, and has a weak structure.
+Some attempt at analysis, but misconceived and/or incoherent, and has a weak structure.
 1-19 No serious attempt to carry out the task assigned.
 No structure at all.
 No attempt at analysis.
 No understanding or knowledge of the topic.
-0 Copied or plagiarized work with no intellectual input from student Fail Work penalised for late submission without the granting of an extension by the module facilitator.
-Plagiarised material may be reported to the University Authorities
+0 Copied or plagiarized work with no intellectual input from Ē student Fail - Work penalised for late submission without the granting of an extension by the module facilitator.Plagiarised material may be reported to the University Authorities - riagiarised material may be reported to the University Authorities